heagleucsc/IntroToJavaWorkshop/README.md

   # Day 4: If-Else Statements

-  We will continue to work through the boolean powerpoint for day 4, foucusing on if, else if, and else statements.
+  We will continue to work through the boolean powerpoint for day 4, focusing on if, else if, and else statements.

   <a href="https://docs.google.com/presentation/d/1aYSTmvaFEBG5d1dWtHe88NFkTUzHxQA0E5YmJdTIxzQ/edit?usp=sharing"> Boolean PowerPoint</a>